 Holy Week is a time outside of time as we sink deeper into the meaning of Christ’s redemption of the world.
 Click here to learn more about Holy Week and our liturgies and practices.

-There will be no 9am lectionary discussion or noon catechesis today.
+There will be no 9am lectionary discussion or noon Episcopal 101 today.

 3:00-5:00pm